dotariel/denim/README.md

 Denim supports multiple commands.
 Use `denim -h` to display the usage.

 ```
-Denim is a command-line utility for interacting with BlueJeans
+Denim manages the use of persistent BlueJeans meetings as named rooms.

 Usage:
   denim [command]